djjudas21/charts/README.md

 I recommend you subscribe to release notifications so you know when there are chart updates.

-1. Click the arrow next to the **Watch** button in the top-right corner of Github
+1. Click the arrow next to the **Watch** button in the top-right corner of the Github project
 2. Click **Custom**
 3. Tick **Releases**
 4. Click **Apply**